Beus Center for Cosmic Foundations

 Judd Bowman, Director and Beus Chair of Cosmology

 Judd Bowman is a professor in the School of Earth and Space Exploration.
 Bowman is recognized for his contributions to 21cm cosmology through his team’s pioneering EDGES instrument and the development of radio telescopes opening new views of the birth of stars.
-Bowman operates the Low-frequency Cosmology (LoCo) Lab with Assistant Professor Danny Jacobs.
+Bowman operates the Low-frequency Cosmology (LoCo) Lab with Professor Danny Jacobs.

 Allison Noble, Beus Professor of Galaxy Evolution